 Dental implants have become the most convenient method to replace a missing tooth.
 Missing teeth can cause teeth to shift and fracture healthy teeth.
 It can also create systemic health problems and malnutrition due to dietary changes.
 Replacing missing teeth with dental implants prevents those complications in addition to the esthetic benefits.

-At Charm City Smiles, we strive to bring the latest in dental implant to our patients to help them restore and maintain their smile.
+At Charm City Smiles, we strive to bring the latest in dental implants to our patients to help them restore and maintain their smiles.

 NUTRITION AFTER DENTAL IMPLANT SURGERY

 A nutritious diet following dental implant surgery is an essential part of a fast recovery.
 It is important that you maintain a diet of soft nutritious foods to help speed healing, to maintain a feeling of well-being and lessen discomfort.

 A balanced diet consists of proteins, fruits, vegetables, starches and healthy fats.
 Whether eating a liquid diet or a soft diet after surgery, you can balance your meals to ensure you are getting adequate nutrients.
 Adequate dietary protein will aide in your healing process.
 Therefore, have protein as part of each meal, for example, in a smoothie, add a protein powder or yogurt.

 Day 1: You may not be hungry or able to chew semi-solid or solid foods due to tenderness and swelling in your mouth, however it is important to get food into your stomach (i.e. most important if you have had IV sedation).
 Examples of food may include yogurt, apple sauce, jello, ice cream.
 Additionally, you should attempt to receive 48 to 64 oz.
 (6-8 cups) of liquids daily.

 For the Week Following Surgery: For the week following surgery, it is very important to eat well-balanced meals.
 If you eat enough of the foods your body needs every day you may heal faster and with less discomfort.